Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

-Iosifidis et al.~\cite{iosifidis2019fae} followed an ensemble approach of multiple AdaBoost classifiers.
+\citet{iosifidis2019fae} followed an ensemble approach of multiple AdaBoost classifiers.
 In particular, each classifier is trained on an equal amount of instances from each population group and label by sampling.
 Predictions are then modified by applying group-dependent thresholds.